Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Time domain EM response of a conductive, permeable casing

 With a conductive casing (Figure \ref{fig:tdem-cross-section-currents}b), at t=0ms, charges are distributed along the length of the well.
-As a result, there are radial currents, sometimes referred to as ``leak-off'' currents emanating from the well. \cite{kaufman_transmission-line_1993} discuss the distribution of charges and currents for two limiting cases, a ``short'' well and a ``long'' well, where the length scales are determined by the product of the conductivity of the casing and its cross-sectional area.
+As a result, there are radial currents, sometimes referred to as ``leak-off'' currents emanating from the well. \cite{kaufman_transmission-line_1993} discuss the distribution of charges and currents for two limiting cases, a ``short'' well and a ``long'' well, where the length scales are determined by the product of the conductivity of the casing and its cross-sectional area, as well as the conductivity of the background\footnote{\cite{schenkel_electrical_1994} defines the ``conduction length'' of the casing as $\delta = \sqrt{\rho_f A_c \sigma_c}$ where $\rho_f$ is the resistivity of the formation, $A_c$ is the cross-sectional area of the casing, and $\sigma_c$ is the conductivity of the casing.
+A ``short'' well is one whose length is shorter than the conduction length and a ``long'' well has length larger than the conduction length. }.
 For short wells, charges are distributed approximately uniformly along the length of the well.
 For long wells, there is an exponential decay in the charge density and therefore leakage currents along the length of the well.
 In \cite{heagy_modeling_2019} we compare these limits to numerical simulations of a DC resistivity experiment.

-When the current in the transmitter is shut off, image currents are induced, but in this scenario, we have the added complication of the conductive casing that channels currents.
-This causes a ``shadow'' zone to develop on the opposite side of the casing.
+When the current in the transmitter is shut off, image currents are induced, but when a well is present, we have the added complication of current channeling into the coductive casing.
+This causes a ``shadow'' zone to develop on the side of the casing opposite the transmitter wire.
 Similar effects are seen in the frequency-domain, as illustrated by \cite{wilt_casing_2020}.
 This ``shadow-zone'' can be understood to be the interaction between the image currents and the currents that are channelled into the casing.
 In Figure \ref{fig:currents-depth-slice} we show a depth slice of the currents at t=0.1ms just below the surface (z=-2.5m).
 In (a), we show the simulated currents for a conductive casing (with $\mu_r = 1$), in (b) the currents in the half-space simulation, and in (c) the difference (conductive casing minus the halfspace).
 The image currents in the halfspace point towards the left whereas the secondary currents due to the casing (the channelled currents) point towards the well.
 The zero-crossing in the radial electric field corresponds to the location where the halfspace image currents are equal to and in opposite direction of the channelled currents.